ikappaki/basilisp-blender/README.md

 # Examples

-Also see the [examples](examples/) directory of this repository.
+Also see the [examples](examples/) directory.

-Here is an example of Basilisp code to create a torus pattern using the bpy Blender Python library:
+Here is an example of Basilisp code to create a torus pattern using the [bpy](https://docs.blender.org/api/current/index.html) Blender Python library:

 ```clojure
 (ns torus-pattern